The Best Halloween Candy of All Time, Super Scientifically Ranked from Trash to Tasty

 Real talk: We would prefer Almond Joys if they were made with milk chocolate and, well, zero almonds.
 (But alas, Bounty bars aren’t sold in the United States.)

 This is the only kind of worm we want to see in our Halloween candy, to be quite honest.

 Getting a mystery flavor Air Head is like winning the Halloween candy lottery.
 (FYI, we still don’t know what flavor it is.)

-What the heck Nerds?
-They’re tiny, crunchy bits of sugar that you can pour straight into your mouth, is what.
+What the heck are Nerds?
+They’re tiny, crunchy bits of sugar that you can pour straight into your mouth.
 And that’s why we love ’em so.